jylEcho/CGS-Net/README.md

 Use the provided training script:

-Use the provided training script, Inside train_sformer.sh, training is launched with:
+Start training using the provided training script train_sformer.sh.
+This script demonstrates two different configurations, corresponding to:

-export CUDA_VISIBLE_DEVICES=
+- **./networks/CSF-Net-conv.py**
-cd ..
+- **./networks/CSF-Net-swin.py**

-python train.py \
+Use the provided training script, Inside train_sformer.sh, training is launched with: export CUDA_VISIBLE_DEVICES= cd .. python train.py \